Lemar Parrish: Washington Redskins

 With the Redskins, Parrish was no longer used as a kick returner, but he still made a big impact, recording nine interceptions in his first year with them, and seven the year after that.
 He made the Pro Bowl two more times with Washington, in 1979 and 1980.
 Parrish played with Redskins until 1981.

 Buffalo Bills

 Parrish spent his final season with Bills before retiring in 1982.

 Legacy

-In his thirteen NFL seasons, Parrish recorded 47 interceptions for 462 yards, thirteen fumble recoveries for 65 return yards, 131 punt returns for 1,205 yards, 61 kickoffs for 1,504 yards, and thirteen touchdowns.
+Parrish was known for his charismatic personality and attire, which included gold teeth, a flashy wardrobe, and a "Cadillac trimmed in lavender."
+In his thirteen NFL seasons, he recorded 47 interceptions for 462 yards, thirteen fumble recoveries for 65 return yards, 131 punt returns for 1,205 yards, 61 kickoffs for 1,504 yards, and thirteen touchdowns.
 He is one of twenty defensive backs to be selected to eight Pro Bowls.
-At the time of his retirement, he was tied for 15th all-time in interceptions, for which he has been passed by dozens of players in the years since retirement.
+At the time of his retirement, he was tied for 15th all-time in interceptions, for which he has been passed over by dozens of players in the years since retirement.
+In 1997, The Cincinnati Enquirer said that Parrish hurt his chances for more interceptions by "covering receivers so tightly that quarterbacks didn't even try."
+Teams were known to throw to his teammate, cornerback Ken Riley's side instead of Parrish's.
+In 1974, Riley himself even said "They keep on throwin' over here, and I get my six or seven interceptions a year."
+Riley finished his career with the fourth most interceptions in NFL history, and was inducted into the Pro Football Hall of Fame in 2023.

 Personal life

 After retiring in 1982, Parrish struggled with a drug addiction, but checked into a Tennessee rehab clinic in 1986 and managed to overcome it and turn his life around.

 He later returned to his alma mater, Lincoln University of Missouri, and earned a bachelor's degree in physical education with a minor in psychology.
 Parrish eventually served as head coach of the Blue Tigers football team from 2004 to 2009.

 In 2012, he was inducted into the Lincoln University athletic hall of fame.